 The Social Change Model sees leadership as purposeful, collaborative, and a values-driven process.
 Titles or positions are not needed in order to be a leader.
 Leaders work to improve the groups and communities they are part of.
 Through this approach, anyone can be a leader, because “leaders” are those who want to make a difference.
 This kind of collaborative process means that groups must have trust, which requires that group members act in ways that are consistent with their own beliefs and values as well as the group’s goals.

-Emerging Leaders will be held Spring 2021 semester.
-Dates will be announced soon.
-Registration will open in January 2021.
+Emerging Leaders will be held Fall 2021 semester.
+Registration will open August 2021.

 Questions?
 Contact Beatriz Gutiérrez-Malagón at email@example.com

 Leadership Blueprint is about getting more out of, rather than cramming more into, UMBC.
 This 5 week program helps first year, sophomore, and new transfer students craft a more fulfilling college experience by sharing practical tools and ideas and relating them back to their leadership and involvement plans for UMBC.
 Topics include exploring your interests, finding your place at UMBC, designing plans for your leadership and involvement experience, and so much more.
 This seminar incorporates small group discussion, in-class activities, field exercises, and personal reflection.

 There are two cohorts available starting the week of January 25th and ending the week of February 22nd, 2021:

 Jan 26th, Feb 2nd, Feb 9th, Feb 16th, Feb 23rd

 Jan 27th, Feb 3rd, Feb 10th, Feb 17th, Feb 24th